rupertl/gridlock/tutorial/README.md

 ## Evaluation

-In all, this cost $0.66 in API costs and around 30 minutes of manual work to complete, so 9.5c and around 4 minutes per page.
+In all, this cost $0.66 in LLM API calls and around 30 minutes of manual work to complete, so 9.5c and around 4 minutes per page.

 We can now compare the output [ELIZA.txt](./ELIZA.txt) to the manually